johnlaudun/tedtalks/docs/labbook-01.md

 [185, 398, 513, 877, 1015, 1100, 2011]
 ```

 In `pandas` in addition to being able to filter rows, you can also select by position.
 It looks a lot like slicing in lists.
-(You can do this two dimensionally as well.) **N.B.** Another way to do this would have been to filter by `NaN` but I already had the list above so I went with this method.
+(You can do this two dimensionally as well.) **N.B.** Another way to do this would have been to filter by `NaN` but I already had the list above so I went with this method.**KK** - I like this second idea better.

 ```python
 df.iloc[no_good]